Easington Gas Terminal: Operation

 The sites are run by and gas is produced by Perenco (after BP sold its operations to them in 2012), Gassco and Centrica Storage Ltd. Gas can be transferred to and from the Centrica Storage plant at Easington dependent on grid demand.
 The control of the Perenco sites takes place at the Dimlington site, and conditioning of the gas also takes place there.
 The function that is at the Perenco Easington site is the connection to the National Transmission System.
 Gas flows from the Easington terminal via a 24-inch diameter, 90 mi pipeline known as Feeder No 1 across the Humber to Totley near Sheffield.
-Perenco Easington used to compress gas as well, but from 2007–9, the construction of the £125 million Onshore Compression and Terminal Integration Project (OCTIP) situated all compression and processing from the gas fields at the Dimlington site.
+Perenco Easington used to compress gas as well, but from 2007 to 2009, the construction of the £125 million Onshore Compression and Terminal Integration Project (OCTIP) situated all compression and processing from the gas fields at the Dimlington site.
 As part of the facility, two RB211-GT61 gas turbines, built by Rolls-Royce Energy Systems in Mount Vernon, Ohio, were installed in a £12.7 million contract.